-A. Initial Health Appointment (IHA) - Previously known as "Initial Health Assessment", the IHA is an assessment required to be completed within 120 calendar days of enrollment for new Members and must include the following: a history of the Member's physical and mental health; an identification of risks; an assessment of need for preventive screens or services; health education; and the diagnosis and plan for treatment of any diseases.
+A. Initial Health AssessmentInitial Health Appointment (IHA) - Previously known as "Initial Health Assessment", the IHA is an comprehensive assessment_required to be that is completed_within 120 calendar days of enrollment for new Members and must include the following: during the Member's initial encounter(s) with a selected or assigned Primary Care Provider (PCP), appropriate medical specialist, or non-physician medical provider (NPMP) that is documented in the Member's medical record.
+The IHA consists of a history of the Member's and physical_and mental health; an identification of risks; an assessment of need for preventive screens or services; health education; and the diagnosis and plan for treatment of any diseases. examination_and_an Individual Health Education Behavioral Assessment (IHEBA)/Staying Healthy Assessment (SHA).
+The IHA enables the Member's PCP to assess and manage the acute, chronic, and preventive health needs of the Member, and identify those Members whose health needs require coordination with appropriate community resources and other agencies.2